abdelrahman-y/holexpres.dll/README.md

 details:
 ----------

+This project is for educational purposes.

-Patched game file for Full-version.
+Patched game file to bypass trial check to Full-version.

 instructions:
 ---------------